mckinselberg/sveres/checklist.md

 Additional nice-to-haves (Audio)

-- Add a tiny unit test to assert SFX mute/volume gating for `blip`/`noiseHit` in `utils/sound.js`.
+- [DONE] Add a tiny unit test to assert SFX mute/volume gating for `blip`/`noiseHit` in `utils/sound.js`.
-- Migrate/clean legacy localStorage key `ui:soundOn` (optional) and note in README.
+- [DONE] Migrate/clean legacy localStorage key `ui:soundOn` (optional) and note in README.

+## Game Levels

+- bullet hell - last 1 minute in bullet hell to proceed
+- slam - destroy the target balls by using the slam (down arrow) to attack them